-The Chanhassen Fire Department is comprised of 45 paid on call fire fighters, a full time fire chief and fire marshal, and a part time administrative assistant.
+The Chanhassen Fire Department is comprised of 45 paid on call firefighters, a full time fire chief, fire marshal, and firefighter/administrative specialist.
 Additionally, a volunteer fire department chaplain serves the members and community when the need arises.

 The Fire Chief reports to the City Manager and is also responsible for Emergency Management for the community.
 The Fire Chief manages the department using three paid on call Assistant Chiefs.

 Besides emergency calls, the fire department is responsible for a community based fire prevention program managed by the Fire Marshal.
 This program includes public safety messages, school/station visits, and annual events such as Fire Prevention Week and the Fire Department Open House.
 Each year close to a thousand K-12 students visit the fire station for fire prevention week.
 Additionally, around 800 residents attend the open house.